ArshRai17/cool-anemone/content/music.md

   everything else and just be in that moment.
 layout: page
 ---
 As an introspective singer-composer, I love a little quirk.
 I try to combine funk, blues, jazz, reggae and rock with mellow Nepali folk and contemporary music.
 I love to compose music that gives a fresh perspective to listeners and an impression to ponder over.
-In February 2021, I released my first single, Yo Bato—a Nepali funk number with swanky bass lines, vocal harmonies, and punchy rhythm guitar.
+In October 2021, I released my first single, Yo Bato—a Nepali funk number with swanky bass lines, vocal harmonies, and punchy rhythm guitar.

 If you prefer listening to the songs first and reading the rest of the bio later, go ahead and check out my [songs](#songs).